Semiclassical expansion for exactly solvable differential operators: Preliminaries, basic notions, and formulation of main results

 \item[c)] $\eta^{-\frac{1}{2}}\exp ({\tt Fp}\int_{z_k}^zS(\zeta,\eta)d\zeta )$ is Borel summable provided that $z\notin \mathcal{S}_{z_k,j}\cup \mathcal{N}$.

 \end{itemize} \end{theorem}

 \begin{theorem} For $M\geq 2$, take a Stokes curve $\kappa$ of the equation \eqref{OPer} of type $(1,j)$, emanating from a turning point $z_k\in \mathcal{Z}$ of \eqref{OPer}, and going to $\infty$.
 Assume that $\ell$ neither connects $z_1$ with another turning point nor is a loop connecting $z_1$ to itself.
-Then, if two Stokes regions $U_i, i=1,2$ share a subset of $\kappa$ with a chosen orientation on their boundaries, then one of the following two situations occur:
+Then, if two Stokes regions $U_i, i=1,2$ share a subset of $\kappa$, then one of the following two situations occur:

 Case 1.
 For $(1>j)$, the Borel sums of the WKB-solutions $\Psi_{1,i}(z,\eta,z_k)$ and $\Psi_{j,i}(z,\eta,z_k)$ on $U_i$ continue analytically from $U_1$ to $U_2$ (and in the opposite direction from $U_2$ to $U_1$).
 Moreover,